mayig/indus-valley-script-corpus/README.md

 representation for a given representation, it does make the data more easily used by numerical analyses.

 I have developed a small Visual Studio Code extension which allows you to hover over a number like `P086`, and it will give you a description of the symbol itself, as well as a description of the feature vector for that symbol.
-Please let me know if you would like access to this extension.
+This lives in the `indus_helper_vsce` directory.
+It is fairly technical to build VSCode extensions, but if you'd like a copy, I can supply one.

 ## Notes on allograph selection